realabdulkhaliq/Prompting-Guide-for-Agentic-AI/Nano_Banana.md

 Prompt 14
 Ultra HD 8K Photorealistic ultra HD 8K portrait of a well-groomed man with dark hair and a full beard in a perfectly tailored black three-piece suit, white dress shirt, black silk tie and white pocket square, wearing matte black sunglasses and adjusting a luxury wristwatch with both hands.
 Low-key studio lighting from the subject's right creating dramatic Rembrandt shadows and a crisp cast shadow on a neutral wall.

+Prompt 15
+Generate a hyper-realistic cinematic editorial portrait of the uploaded person (preserve exact real face, hairstyle, skin tone, and body identity no changes).
+Scene: dark moody studio with thick smoke drifting low across the floor, adding depth and mystery.
+Lighting: single dramatic beam from top-left, creating strong chiaroscuro shadows, with rim light outlining suit textures and jawline.
+Composition: two versions of the same person.